 Reduced Collision U-Turn (RCUT) intersections are a cost-effective way to improve safety at busy highway intersections when traffic volumes do not support an overpass.
 These intersections are new to Canada, but they have been extensively built in the United States.
 The US Department of Transportation Federal Highway Administration has listed the RCUT as a proven safety measure in reducing severe accidents at intersections.

-Saskatchewan’s first RCUT is being built at the intersection of Highway 16 and the Dalmeny Access Road/Grid 684.
-The intersection is converting from a two-way stop-controlled crossing to a Reduced Collision U-Turn.
+Saskatchewan’s first RCUT was built at the intersection of Highway 16 and the Dalmeny Road.
+The intersection was converted from a two-way stop-controlled crossing to a Reduced Collision U-Turn.

 RCUT intersection improvements reduce severe collisions resulting from right-angle (T-bone) collisions.